 Should we be buying silicone items when there are other environmentally friendly materials available?
 Ones that are more widely recycled?
 Glass and stainless steel products may be more suitable alternatives in some cases.

-Silicone isn’t plastic, but when we look at silicone vs plastic it seems to come out on top.
+Silicone isn’t plastic, and silicone isn’t biodegradable, but when we look at silicone vs plastic it seems to come out on top.
 Which is a good reason why we should reduce our use of plastic and replace it with silicone where we can.

 Silicone has a lot of properties that make it a good plastic alternative.
 Including its easy-to-clean surfaces, flexibility and its heat resistant nature.